BartOtten/phoenix_localized_routes/USAGE.md

 module to generate the new multilingual routes.

 Finally, Phoenix Localized Routes is able to recompile routes whenever PO files change.
-To enable this feature, the :gettext compiler needs to be added to the list of Mix compilers.
+To enable this feature **in Elixir < 1.14**, the :gettext compiler needs to be added to the list of Mix compilers.

 In mix.exs: